A Comprehensive Survey on Generative Diffusion Models for Structured Data: Domain-specific Applications

-Duan et al. \cite{duan2023domain} explore the reconstruction of EEG signal under subject-specific variability.
-They propose \textbf{D}omain-\textbf{s}pecific \textbf{DDPM} (\textit{DS-DDPM}) based on the assumption that input noisy EEG signals can be decomposed into domain specific noise and clean signals.
+Duan \textit{et al}. \cite{duan2023domain} explore the reconstruction of EEG signal under subject-specific variability.
+They propose DS-DDPM based on the assumption that noisy EEG signals (input) can be decomposed into domain specific noise and clean signals.
 Thus, they propose a novel diffusion and the reversal process, in which the domain specific noise and clean signal are divided and aggregated at every time step.
-As both noise and signal exist in orthogonal spaces, \textit{DS-DDPM} learns using an Additive Angular Margin classification (Arc-Margin) loss \cite{deng2019arcface} to improve intra-class cohesion and inter-class discrepancy.
-Additionally, the authors implement an input overlap segmentation strategy to minimise temporal differences in overlapping segments.
+As both noise and signal exist in orthogonal spaces, DS-DDPM learns using an Additive Angular Margin classification (Arc-Margin) loss \cite{deng2019arcface} to improve intra-class cohesion and inter-class discrepancy.
+Additionally, they implement an input overlap segmentation strategy to minimise temporal differences in overlapping segments.
 It also adopts a classifier guidance strategy \cite{dhariwal2021diffusion} that exploits human subject index to improve generalisation capability.
-The effectiveness of \textit{DS-DDPM} is validated on the BCI Competition IV motor imagery decoding dataset \cite{tangermann2012review}.
+It learns with modified UNet architecture \cite{ronneberger2015u} with multi-head attention \cite{vaswani2017attention}.
+The effectiveness of DS-DDPM is validated on the BCI Competition IV motor imagery decoding dataset \cite{tangermann2012review}.
 It is also tested on downstream classification tasks to corroborate its reconstruction capability.